Superconducting Berry Curvature Dipole

-We note that order parameter BCD can dominate the total sBCD in noncentrosymmetric superconductors.
-Its distribution is sharply peaked for $\mathbf{k}$ close to the band edge of the lower Bogoliubov band (see Fig~\ref{sBCDFIG1}b and form of $|v_{\mathbf{k,q}}|^2$).
-Indeed, since the electron and hole spectra in Eq.~(\ref{eq:BdGH}) gap each other out at the Fermi surface to form the Bogoliubov bands (see Fig~\ref{sBCDFIG1}a), the order parameter BCD distribution traces out the Fermi surface.
-Strikingly, we find that even for inversion symmetric Bloch wavefunctions $\ket{n,\mathbf{k}} = \ket{n,\mathbf{-k}}$, inversion breaking in the pairing $\hat{\Delta}$ still produces an order parameter BCD.
-As we will see below, this unusual property enables a superconducting {\it BCD proximity effect}: non-zero sBCD can be proximitized in a target centrosymmetric metal layer by a proximal noncentrosymmetric superconductor.
+Importantly, we find the order parameter BCD can dominate the total sBCD in noncentrosymmetric superconductors.
+Its distribution is sharply peaked for $\mathbf{k}$ close to the band edge of the lower Bogoliubov band (see Fig~\ref{sBCDFIG1}d and form of $|v_{\mathbf{k,q}}|^2$).
+Indeed, since the electrons and holes form gapped Bogoliubov bands (see Fig~\ref{sBCDFIG1}a), the order parameter BCD distribution traces out the Fermi surface.

-The second contribution to $\mathcal{D}^{\alpha\beta\gamma}_{\rm sBCD}$ is the parent BCD (Fig~\ref{sBCDFIG1}c) that tracks the BCD distribution of the original Bloch states in the parent metal (Fig~\ref{sBCDFIG1}d).
-Unlike the original Bloch BCD, parent BCD is weighted by the electron density in the superconductor $|v_{\mathbf{k,0}}|^2$ producing a distribution distinct from that of its parent state.
-Note, $|v_{\mathbf{k,0}}|^2$ contains the information of superconducting coherence length.
-This weighting factor is critical since even as the superconductor is {\it gapped} it enables a non-vanishing parent BCD contribution.
-Note that the sBCD in Eq.~(\ref{SBCDIBA}) reflects a fully occupied lower Bogoliubov band at zero temperature.
-At finite temperature, however, thermal excitation of Bogoliubov quasiparticles mean that sBCD distribution from the higher Bogoliubov bands will also contribute.